 On the Record

-On the Record is a series of discussions and workshops presented by CAST and the Department of Architecture focusing on the public aspects of research.
-Irina Chernyakova, Director of Publications and Exhibitions, MIT Department of Architecture, collaborates with artists and designers to address: Why make research public?
+On the Record, a series of discussions and workshops presented by CAST and the Department of Architecture, focuses on the public aspects of research.
+Irina Chernyakova, Director of Publications and Exhibitions, MIT Department of Architecture, collaborates with artists and designers to address the following questions: Why make research public?
 For whom?
 How is this done and by whom is it controlled?
-Focusing on extra-architectural and artistic practices such as publications, exhibitions, models, performances and events, the discussions focus on how these mediums create new shared territories for discursive and collaborative practices.
-Rather than isolating each form, the workshops focus on moments of overlap to examine how new practices force a reconsideration of knowledge production, and in return, how are new publics are produced.
+Investigating extra-architectural and artistic practices, such as publications, exhibitions, models, performances and events, the discussions center on how these platforms create new shared territories for discursive and collaborative practices.
+Rather than isolating each form, the workshops focus on moments of overlap to examine how new practices force a reconsideration of knowledge production and shape how new publics are produced.

-Prominent artists, designers and publishers will lead workshops to instigate and activate many voices so that we can discover new ways to discuss and theorize acts of publishing happening within MIT and in the field at large and foster a sense of an active, collective conversation.
+Prominent artists, designers and publishers will lead workshops to activate many voices so that we can discover new ways to think critically about acts of publishing, both within MIT and in the field at large.

-In breaking down the possible acts of “making things public,” visiting artists and MIT faculty and students take into account speeds and scales of production, decibels of conversation, broadened discussions of source material, economy and methods of production, and relationships with institutions.
+In breaking down the possible acts of “making things public,” visiting artists and MIT faculty and students take into account varying speeds and scales of production, decibels of conversation, source material, economy and methods of production and relationships with institutions.

-The first workshop places these conversations in context at MIT, looking at the history and present work in design and publication.
-The second brings a research-based architecture collective that works between architectural practice, curatorial work, and publication.
+The first workshop placed these conversations in context at MIT, looking at previous and present work in design and publication.
+The second is organized around a research-based architecture collective that works between architectural practice, curatorial work, and publication.
 The third asks us to participate in a collective publishing experiment.
 The final workshop opens ground for new projects.

 NODE Berlin Oslo/Bengler February 2016